prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 Unless it is already installed, download [Anaconda Version 3.7](https://www.anaconda.com/download) for either Mac or Windows.
 During the installation, you should remember to check the option to "Add Anaconda to my PATH environment variable".
 See the professor's [Anaconda installation reference](/notes/clis/conda.md#installation) for more details.

 ## Text Editor

 Unless you already have a programming-class text editor of choice, please install the [VS Code text editor](https://code.visualstudio.com/).
 We'll use this software to save and edit files of Python code.
+See the professor's [VS Code basic configuration reference](/notes/devtools/vs-code.md#basic-configuration) for more details.

 ## GitHub Desktop